-Before you embark on any strategic planning process it’s critical to identify, document and operationalise your values.
+Before you embark on any strategic planning process it’s critical to understand the importance of values.

 In summary, the values will: